Website Verification - Filters

 External links:

-the starting page server or placed in the higher level directories of
+placed in the higher level directories of the same server.

 Pages processed: